-Abscesses are walled off collections of pus in soft tissue, with Staphylococcus aureus (both sensitive and resistant to methicillin) being the microbe most frequently involved.
-Most uncomplicated abscesses should undergo incision in an acute care setting such as the emergency department, using local analgesia or procedural sedation, complete drainage and appropriate follow-up.
+Justification (revised): Abscesses are walled off collections of pus in soft tissue, with Staphylococcus aureus (both sensitive and resistant to methicillin) being the microbe most frequently involved.
+Most uncomplicated abscesses should undergo incision in an acute care setting such as the emergency department, using local anesthesia or procedural sedation, with complete drainage and appropriate follow-up.
 Antibiotics may be considered when patients are immunocompromised, systemically ill, or exhibit extensive surrounding cellulitis or lymphangitis.
-There is some evidence to suggest that antibiotics in addition to incision and drainage of uncomplicated abscesses may confer some benefit in a small number of patients.
-However, we encourage physicians to discuss the use of antibiotics in uncomplicated abscesses with patients as the benefits conferred by antibiotics may not outweigh the risks associated with their use (i.e. nausea, diarrhea, and allergic reactions).
+In populations with a high [methicillin-resistant S. aureus] MRSA prevalence, there is some evidence to suggest that antibiotics in addition to incision and drainage of uncomplicated abscesses may confer some benefit.
+However, we encourage physicians to discuss the use of antibiotics in uncomplicated abscesses with patients as the benefits conferred by antibiotics may not outweigh the risks associated with their use (i.e. nausea, diarrhea, and allergic reactions), and the possible benefit to a small percentage of patients may not balance the significant public health and societal effects of antibiotic overuse.